comingAlive/denos/README.md

 ```bash
 deno run --allow-write --allow-read --allow-run https://denos.cc/add-tailwind-to-next.ts
 ```
-By default it uses yarn.
-If you don't have yarn, it will use npm.
-You can force it by adding --npm after the module name.
+By default it uses pnpm.
+If you don't have pnpm, it will use npm.
+You can force it by adding --npm/--yarn after the module name.